glynawe/Vanilla/kete.md

 In a function type definition the parameter names are placeholders.
 They are not examined when determining type equivalence.
 However, parameter names are significant in function declarations.

 A function with a return type is an *expression function*.
 A function without a return type is a *procedure function*.
-An expression function may only be used in an expression.
-A procedure function may only be used as a statement.
+An expression function may only be called in an expression.
+A procedure function may only be called as a statement.

 Parameters with a `var` are *reference parameters*.
 Assigning to a `var` parameter assigns to the designator passed by the function call.
 Parameters without `var` are *value parameters*.
 Value parameters are immutable.

-An *open array* parameter may be passed an array of any length if their element types are the same.

 A function definition can be used in a module to define it early.
 This allows sets of mutually recursive functions to be defined.
 (This is like providing a *function prototype* in C.)